 4: The Landscape of Thought

-Mapping the pathways of human thoughts
+Representing the pathways of human thoughts

 We’ve seen how babies build complexity from simple concepts, one idea at a time.
 But what happens when that process continues for decades?
 How do we make sense of the vast collection of thoughts that make up an adult mind, and is there any underlying structure to our mental lives?